npge/npge/README.md

 ## Changelog

+ - **Version 0.5.4**.
+Compatibility with Debian Squeeze.
+    Starting with this version, Linux tarballs are built in Debian Squeeze machine to produce a binary compatible with wide range of Linux distributions.

  - **Version 0.5.3**.
 Bug fixes.
     - GUI: fixes for overlapping genes
     - PrintPartition: clusterisation and alignment of gene parts